-The Authority is required to implement the provisions of this Statement for the fiscal year ending June 30, 2021 (effective for periods beginning after December 15, 2019).
+The Authority was required to implement the provisions of this Statement for the fiscal year ending June 30, 2021 (effective for periods beginning after December 15, 2019), however implementation has been postponed one year by the implementation of GASBS No. 95.
 The Authority has not yet determined the impact of this Statement on the financial statements.

-• GASB Statement No. 90 "Majority Equity Interests - an amendment of GASB Statements No. 14 and 61"
+GASB Statement No. 90 "Majority Equity Interests - an amendment of GASB Statements No. 14 and 61"